terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `manage_build` - REMOVED, please use the new 'managed' key instead.
 Create host only, don't set build status or manage power states
 - `managed` - Whether or not this host is managed by Foreman.
 In other words, whether a host is managed or unmanaged.
 Default is true.
 If false, create host only, don't set build status or touch power states.
 - `medium_id` - ID of the medium mounted on the host.
-- `method` - REMOVED - use enable_bmc instead to distinguish between physical and virtual machine power-state handling.
+- `method` - REMOVED - use enable_bmc instead to manage power on physical machine.
 - `model_id` - ID of the hardware model if applicable
 - `name` - Host fully qualified domain name.
 - `operatingsystem_id` - ID of the operating system to put on the host.